GenericMappingTools/gmt/BUILDING.md

 After installing vcpkg, you can install the GMT dependency libraries with (it may take more than 30 minutes):

-    # Build and insatll libraries
+    # Build and install libraries
     # If you want to build x64 libraries (recommended)
     vcpkg install netcdf-c gdal pcre fftw3 clapack openblas --triplet x64-windows